What is the GDPR?

 Do I always need consent for marketing and does it have to be opt in or can it be opt out?

 If you don’t need consent under PECR you can rely on legitimate interests for marketing activities if you can show how you use people’s data is proportionate, has a minimal privacy impact, and people would not be surprised or likely to object.
+See our legitimate interests guidance for more detail.

 If you do rely upon consent it requires a positive opt-in.
 Don’t use pre-ticked boxes or any other method of default consent.
 See our consent checklist for more detail.